syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/download-and-installation.md

 ## Prerequisites

-The following software prerequisites must be installed to install the Syncfusion® PDF Viewer SDK extension, as well as to creating, adding snippet, converting, and upgrading applications.
+The following software prerequisites must be installed to install the Syncfusion® PDF Viewer SDK extension, and to use it for creating applications and adding components.

 * [Visual Studio 2022 or later](https://visualstudio.microsoft.com/downloads/).